2 Timothy 1:13-14

 Faithful ministry requires guarding the pattern of sound teaching entrusted through the apostles.

-13 Hold the pattern of sound words which you have heard from me, in faith and love which is in Christ Jesus.
+13 Hold on to the pattern of sound teaching you have heard from me, with the faith and love that are in Christ Jesus.

-14 That good thing which was committed to you, guard through the Holy Spirit who dwells in us.
+14 Guard the treasure entrusted to you, with the help of the Holy Spirit who dwells in us.

 Faithful ministry requires guarding the pattern of sound teaching entrusted through the apostles.